MikeTurkey/mman/README.rst

 | \--listman

-  |   Show the man list of the FreeBSD version name.
+  |   Show the man list of the FreeBSD.
   |   e.g. ls, cp, rm, mv ...

 | \--listman1

-  |   Show the man 1 list of the FreeBSD version name.
+  |   Show the man 1 list of the FreeBSD.
   |   man 1: General Commands Manual

 | \--listman2

-  |   Show the man 2 list of the FreeBSD version name.
+  |   Show the man 2 list of the FreeBSD.
   |   man 2: System Calls Manual

 | \--listman3

-  |   Show the man 3 list of the FreeBSD version name.
+  |   Show the man 3 list of the FreeBSD.
   |   man 3: Library Functions Manual

 | \--listman4

-  |   Show the man 4 list of the FreeBSD version name.
+  |   Show the man 4 list of the FreeBSD.
   |   man 4: Kernel Interfaces Manual

 | \--listman5

-  |   Show the man 5 list of the FreeBSD version name.
+  |   Show the man 5 list of the FreeBSD.
   |   man 5: File Formats Manual

 | \--listman6

-  |   Show the man 6 list of the FreeBSD version name.
+  |   Show the man 6 list of the FreeBSD.
   |   man 6: Games Manual

 | \--listman7

-  |   Show the man 7 list of the FreeBSD version name.
+  |   Show the man 7 list of the FreeBSD.
   |   man 7: Miscellaneous Information Manual

 | \--listman8

-  |   Show the man 8 list of the FreeBSD version name.
+  |   Show the man 8 list of the FreeBSD.
   |   man 8: System Manager's Manual

 | \--listman9

-  |   Show the man 9 list of the FreeBSD version name.
+  |   Show the man 9 list of the FreeBSD.
   |   man 9: Kernel Developer's Manual